 I think my favourite thing about Inkheart is that it’s filled with believable, loveable characters.

-Every single character who is mentioned by name in this book has a purpose, which is something I don’t often find in fantasy fiction.
+Every single character who is mentioned by name in this book has a purpose, which is something I don’t often find in fantasy.
 Additionally, everyone has their own personal journey that they’re on, and they all come to fruition in the end.
 It is utterly fascinating to be able to watch so many realistic stories come to life.

 Inkheart is a wonderfully written, fantastical story about love, loss, and the ability of an underdog to rise.
 Funke successfully builds a world not our own, but which intermingles with our world.
 Even though Capricorn, Farid, Dustfinger, Basta, Flatnose—among others—do not belong in our world, they find their way here and have to adapt.
 This is a fantastic examination of what it would be like if stories came to life.